Updated 8th April 2019

 - a complete kit produced by Ring Automotive, contains a universal warning triangle, two high visibility tabards, headlight beam converters, a full set of replacement bulbs, a first aid kit, a foil blanket, two alcohol breathalysers (as required in France) and a GB sticker.

 One area where gadgets may come into their own is for the security of your caravan and its contents.
-Recent figures show that the theft of caravans rocketed by 20% last year, so making sure you have a safe and secure ‘van will no doubt be a priority.
+As the theft of caravans continue to rise, so making sure you have a safe and secure ‘van will no doubt be a priority.

 Security is a concern likely to be shared by your caravan insurers, too, and the more you are able to demonstrate your practical concern for keeping the caravan safe, the more likely you are to earn a discount on the insurance premiums you pay.